 In addition to being aware of the era, it is also important to understand the artist’s personality.
 For example, Alicia Keys is a known activist who believes that women’s rights and other forms of equality are needed in society.
 It would only make sense for the majority, if not all, of her songs to convey her reasoning.
 In essence, discovering an artist’s passion and connecting it with the time period they are writing is the best way to interpret songs accurately.

-Step 4: Listen for Detail and Main Points of Interest
+Step 4: Listen for Details and Main Points of Interest

 Whats the song meaning?

-Step 5: Is there a “right” or “wrong” interpretation?
+Step 5: Are There “right” or “wrong” Interpretations?

 Whats the right answer?